- Please note that The PoleStar jury makes its judgment

 of the story.
 The jury runs through each piece and

 looks specifically for areas like the presentation

-of facts, the writing style, the use of diagrams /charts/other pictorial depictions, simplicity
+of facts, writing style, use of diagrams/charts/other pictorial depictions, simplicity

 - Each piece is also judged on the time of its release